JAlcocerT/Home-Lab/beszel/readme.md

 # Beszel - Docker Container Monitoring

-[Beszel](https://github.com/henrygd/beszel) is a self-hosted monitoring solution for Docker containers, providing a web interface to monitor your Docker environment.
+[Beszel](https://github.com/henrygd/beszel) is a self-hosted monitoring solution for Docker containers, providing an interface to monitor your Docker environment.

 ## Features
 - Real-time container monitoring